quentinmoreau/burst_detection/README.md

 `fwhm_time` duration of the burst

-`polarity` 0 - the polarity was not flipped, 1 - polarity was fipped
+`polarity` 0 - the polarity was not flipped, 1 - polarity was flipped

-`waveform_times` a 1d array containing the timepoints for a waveform
+`waveform_times` 1d array containing the timepoints for a waveform

 ## MATLAB